-"A whale-ship was my Yale College and my Harvard," Ishmael says, perhaps speaking for his author-but Melville, at least, attended one term at the Lansingburgh Academy near Troy, New York, in late 1838 and early 1839.
-He was 20 years old at the time and intended to study surveying and engineering.
-In December of his only term, Melville performed Shylock in scenes from The Merchant of Venice, earning praise in the Democratic Press and Lansingburgh Advertiser in a review dated December 15, 1838:
+"A whale-ship was my Yale College and my Harvard," Ishmael says, perhaps speaking for his creator.
+But Melville, at least, spent one brief term at the Lansingburgh Academy near Troy, New York, in late 1838 and early 1839.
+He was twenty years old and had enrolled to study surveying and engineering-practical pursuits for a young man of modest means.
+Yet even there, the arts found him.
+In December of that lone term, Melville took the stage as Shylock in scenes from The Merchant of Venice, earning a note of praise in the Democratic Press and Lansingburgh Advertiser in a review dated December 15, 1838: